PranavSriram18/genai_foundations/docs/series/moe.md

 probability of being balanced across GPUs, due to the law of large numbers).

 ### 5.2 Hot Expert Replication (DV3)
-Under ordinary expert parallelism, each expert lives on a single GPU.
-The basic idea of replication is that during inference, we can monitor online statistics of expert loads, and redundantly deploy high-load experts in a manner that balances load across GPUs without increasing inter-node communication.
+The basic idea of replication is that during inference, we can monitor online statistics of expert loads, and <span class="idea">redundantly deploy</span> high-load experts in a manner that balances load across GPUs without increasing inter-node  communication.
 DV3 applies this strategy to the prefilling stage of inference specifically.
 It uses 32 redundant experts (out of 256 total), with each GPU hosting its 8 original experts plus one redundant expert.

 ### 5.3 Custom Kernels
 DV3 develops custom kernels using [PTX](https://developer.nvidia.com/blog/understanding-ptx-the-assembly-language-of-cuda-gpu-computing/) for efficient all-to-all communication.
 While